LuisJoseph7/DataAnalytics_LIFECYCLE/README.md

 ---

 ## 1. Data Collection
-Gathering relevant datasets from internal or public sources to prepare for analysis.
+Gathering relevant datasets from public sources to prepare for analysis.

 ---